Disneyland Temporary Closure 2020

 I was on vacation at the Disneyland Resort during the announced closure, now what?

 Disneyland announced that guests who were not able to use the entirety of their ticket due to the park closure are valid through the end of their respective validity period.
-For more information. we recommend calling Disneyland directly.
 If you purchased your Disneyland tickets on or after Feb.
 21, 2020, you will have until December 31, 2021 to use the remainder of your tickets.

-What if I have a Disneyland vacation booked in August?
+What if I have a Disneyland vacation booked for October or later this year?

 What if I have a Disneyland vacation scheduled for this fall?